Research in SPLAS

 Dr Martin Veiga: Modern and Contemporary Spanish narrative and poetry; Galician Studies; Travel writing and mobility.

-Information on current and recent postgraduates can be found here.
+Information on current postgraduates can be found here.